What are workspace roles?

 So, to set the overall access in a workspace, assign the role needed for feature access and set permissions based on the file or document.

 Note: There are also roles at the organizational level for those that manage all workspaces and people in your organization.
-See Organization Roles for more details.
+Learn more about Organization Roles.

-If you assign multiple roles, the role with the most access takes precedence.
-For example, if you assign a member both the role of Editor and Limited Starter, the access provided by Editor will be applied to the member.
-As such, you normally only need to apply the role that gives the most access needed.
+If you have multiple roles, the role with the most access takes precedence.
+For example, if you have both Editor and Viewer roles, the access provided by Editor will be applied.
+As such, you normally only need the role that gives the most access.

 What roles are available?

 There are several different workspace roles available, each with their own level of access to features.
-For a detailed list of role abilities, see Workspace Roles.
+For a detailed list of role abilities see: